mikelevins/bard/docs/notes.md

     foo ; returns 101
-    bar ; signals an error because we didn't import bar example1/bar ; returns 1001
+    bar ; signals an error because we didn't import bar example1:bar ; returns 1001
-    example1/quux ; signals an error because quux is not exported
+    example1:quux ; signals an error because quux is not exported

 bard is a Lisp.
 It does not provide absolute encapsulation of anything because that would prevent useful interactive programming.
-There is therefore a way to refer to a private symbol from another module, using a double slash:
+There is therefore a way to refer to a private symbol from another module, using a double colon:

-    example1//quux ; returns "oops"
+    example1::quux ; returns "oops"

 As a matter of style, code that contains double slashes should be treated as a bug.
 You can use a double slash when you must, but